Missing Teeth Replacement

 The most important benefit of a bridge is improved oral health.
 When all the teeth are present, they support each other and help maintain proper alignment.
 Missing teeth permit other teeth to shift position and greatly increase the risk of gum disease.
 By filling the gap in your teeth, bridges keep your other teeth in position and cover up your vulnerable gums.

 What happens in a dental bridge procedure?

 Attaching a dental bridge will take two or three appointments.
-At your first appointment, Dr. Chick will take an impression of your teeth.
+At your first appointment, Dr. Camille will take an impression of your teeth.
 The bridge must be constructed carefully to match the missing tooth and allow for a proper bite.
 The impression is sent to the lab that constructs the dental bridge.
-Next, Dr. Chick removes some of the enamel and dentin from the abutment teeth.
+Next, Dr. Camille removes some of the enamel and dentin from the abutment teeth.
 This allows for more thorough, stable bonding.